 What kind of films can I submit?

 Your film can be of any genre.
 Films should be under 20 minutes and must have English captions.

 How do I submit my entry?

 Submit your film via FilmFreeway.
-If your film is selected, we will contact you to ask for the video file through a downloadable link (e.g. WeTransfer, Dropbox, Vimeo, Google Drive, FilmFreeway).
+If your film is selected, we will contact you to ask for the video file through a downloadable link (e.g. WeTransfer, Dropbox, Vimeo, Google Drive).
 If it’s not possible for you to send us the video file this way, please contact us.

 How many times can I submit my film?